 Explore: Gandoca Manzanillo Wildlife Refuge, Cahuita National Park, Indigenous Bribri Indian Chocolate Farm, Caribbean Coast

-Cultural Exchange: Native Costa Ricans, Bribri Indians (the last remaining indigenous people of Costa Rica)
+Cultural Exchange: Local Costa Ricans, Native Bribri (the last remaining indigenous people of Costa Rica)

 While in San Jose and along the Caribbean coast, we stay in a hotel.
 Showers are available in the hotels; however, we shower every three to four days to conserve resources and support sustainability.
 In Dulce Nombre, we stay in a community center where bucket showers will be available every three to four days.
 During our time in the Jungle we sleep in platform tents with mattresses where showers are available.
 Bathrooms range from flush toilets in hotels to latrines throughout jungle time.